harness/backstage-plugins/harness-ci-cd/README.md

 ## Steps

 1. Configure proxy for for harness in app-config.yaml.
-Add your Harness Personal Access Token for x-api-key(see the [Harness docs](https://docs.harness.io/article/tdoad7xrh9-add-and-manage-api-keys) )
+Add your Harness Personal Access Token or Service Account Token for x-api-key(see the [Harness docs](https://docs.harness.io/article/tdoad7xrh9-add-and-manage-api-keys) )

 ```yaml
 # In app-config.yaml